The Six Steps You Need to Take After A Car Accident

 STEP 6: Should I Settle or Go to Court After a Car Accident?

 People frequently ask, ‘should I settle or go to court’, after a car accident.
 Well, there isn’t one answer that applies to every case.
-When you have a skilled and experienced Atlanta car accident attorney, they will look at the details of your car accident and determine if what the insurance company is offering what you are owed, or if they should fight them in court for more.
+When you have a skilled and experienced Douglasville car accident attorney, they will look at the details of your car accident and determine if what the insurance company is offering what you are owed, or if they should fight them in court for more.

 What Might My Attorney Do If My Car Accident Case Goes to Court?